-The amount of data companies can collect about their customer base is staggering.
-No longer limited to basic demographic information such as age, gender, and location, enterprises can now easily track and monitor past purchases, spending patterns, changes in demand, the influence of marketing initiatives and more.
-And while collecting and housing all of that data is a good start, enterprises won’t get any value from all that information unless they can effectively review, organize, and pull insights from it to get a better understanding of their customer base.
+The amount of data that a manufacturing company can collect about its customer base is staggering.
+No longer limited to basic sales reporting, businesses can now track and monitor past purchases, spending patterns, changes in demand, the influence of marketing initiatives and more.
+And while collecting and housing all of that data is a good start, it’s difficult to gain any value from it unless you can effectively review, organize, and pull insights from the data to get a better understanding of the businesses you serve.

-Business intelligence can help companies better understand, predict and influence the behavior of their customers by providing clear insights into how their existing customers think, act, and spend using that collection of Big Data.
-With a better understanding of their customers’ needs, wants, and behavior enterprises are in a better position to serve them and increase profit from existing customers, as well as pull in more targeted new customers.
+Business Intelligence (BI) software can help companies better understand, predict and influence the behavior of customers by providing clear insights into how existing customers think, act, and spend using that collection of Big Data.
+With a better understanding of customers’ needs, wants, and behavior you are then in a better position to serve them, to increase profit from existing customers, and to pull in more targeted new customers.

-Here are three ways enterprises can use business intelligence to better understand their customer base:
+Here are three ways you can use business intelligence to better understand YOUR customers.

 Understand Customer Behavior & Profitability